Skip to content

 )

-RockyComponent matches contracts to assets by table name — a contract file orders.contract.toml attaches to any asset whose key ends with orders.
-Today this means:
+RockyComponent matches contracts to assets by table name: a contract file orders.contract.toml attaches to any asset whose key ends with orders.
+This applies to:

-• Source-replication tables whose table name happens to match a contract file get the wiring (uncommon).
+• Source-replication tables whose table name happens to match a contract file — the fallback when derived models are not surfaced.

 discover_contract_rules is defensive against: